noobshow/terms/privacy/eu.md

 ## Collection and Use of your Personal Data

-We collect Personal Data from our Merchants and our Merchant's customers (“Checkout Users”) in order to enable us to provide our Services.
+We collect Personal Data from our Merchants and our Merchant's customers ("Checkout Users") in order to enable us to provide our Services.

-Broadly speaking, we collect information in three ways: (1) when you provide it directly to us, (2) when we obtain verification information about you or your company through trusted third parties (e.g. banks, credit bureaus), and (3) passively through technology such as “cookies” (cookie collection is described below in Section 3 (“Cookies and Web Server Logs”).
+Broadly speaking, we collect information in three ways: (1) when you provide it directly to us, (2) when we obtain verification information about you or your company through trusted third parties (e.g. banks, credit bureaus), and (3) passively through technology such as "cookies" (cookie collection is described below in Section 3 ("Cookies and Web Server Logs").

 The types of Personal Data that we collect and our use of that Personal Data will depend on whether you are a Checkout User or Merchant.